 The outsole pads are replaceable, meaning that you don’t have to buy a new pair of shoes every time the soles wear off.

-This model provides comfort, durability and that safe feeling on steep roofs.
+This model provides comfort, durability, and a safe feeling on steep roofs.

 17. Thorogood American Moc Toe

 Beautiful design and superior comfort

-Classy, professional, durable, extremely comfortable, they come with a fiberglass shank and MAXWear Wedge Outsole which is also oil and slip resistant.
+Classy, professional, durable, and extremely comfortable, they come with a fiberglass shank and MAXWear Wedge Outsole which is also oil and slip-resistant.

 18. Keen Utility Milwaukee Work Boot